garrandall/popular-music-data/tracks/no-better-love-young-gunz-rell.md

 We do our jobs at the mall

-Every since the day i saw your face
+Every since the day I saw your face
 My mind told me
 You were the one that was down (for me)
-And baby when i get laced
+And baby when I get laced
 Im gonna do what you want, i'll be there (truelu)
-So dont you let a thing
+So don't you let a thing
 Turn you away from the love you need (my dear)
-I dont wanna play
+I don't wanna play
-Around with you, cuz i know i found lovin right here
+Around with you, cuz I know I found lovin right here

 Dont stop givin me your lovin
 Cuz my hearts been racin for your lovin
-I wont give it up for nothin
+I won't give it up for nothin
 (cuz there's no better love)
 Girl you got me goin crazy
 You got me thinkin bout you baby